 Unless you are shadowboxing, yes, you should wrap your hands for boxing.
-Hand wraps protect the knuckles from the impact of hitting and secure the wrists so they are more stable.
+Boxing quick wraps protect the knuckles from the impact of hitting and secure the wrists so they are more stable.
 While boxing hand wraps are essential for preventing excess strain or injury to you, they are also important for your gear.
 Hand wraps are critical in keeping your gloves smelling fresher because they wick away the sweat from your hands and can be washed in between workouts, unlike your gloves.

 What Are The Differences Between Quick Wraps And Traditional Hand Wraps For Boxing?

 Boxing hand wraps are a must-have, but which type you like better comes down to personal preference.
-Some boxers use the traditional hand wraps, whereas others prefer the quick wraps.
+Some boxers use the traditional hand wraps, whereas others prefer the boxing fast wraps.
 When you’re trying to decide on quick wraps vs. hand wraps, it helps to research the pros and cons of each.

 Here’s a brief run-down of how the two compare: